htrc/HTRC-Tools-PairtreeToText/README.md

 fix end-of-line hyphenation, and reformat the text.

 # Build
-* To generate a package that can be invoked via a shell script, run:
+* To generate an executable package that can be invoked via a shell script, run:
-  `sbt stage`
+  `sbt app/stage`
-  then find the result in `target/universal/stage/` folder.
+  then find the result in `app/target/universal/stage/` folder.

 * To generate the JAR package that can be used as a dependency in other projects, run:
-  `sbt package`
+  `sbt lib/package`
-  then look for it in `target/scala-2.11/` folder.
+  then look for it in `lib/target/scala-2.11/` folder.

 # Run
+The following command line arguments are available:
 ```
 pairtree-to-text
 HathiTrust Research Center